How to Generate Monthly Income From Options Selling

 A high probability of profit:

 The strike price of the put and call options sold would be considered deep out-of-the-money and therefore carry a high probability of profit.
-In the live NKE trade example, NKE would be required to fall by at least 10% within a 33 day period before the strike price is breached.
+In the NKE trade example, NKE would be required to fall by at least 10% within a 33 day period before the strike price is breached.

 Less time commitment required to monitor portfolio positions:

-The live example above revolved around a 33 days-to-expiry time frame.
+The example above revolved around a 33 days-to-expiry time frame.
 This suggests that there would not be an active requirement to monitor this trade for the following 33 days until it nears expiry.
 This is fully attributable to the fact that the predetermined strike prices allow the option seller to preempt the purchase price (put options) and sale price (call options) ahead of time.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.